adap/flower/doc/source/quickstart_scikitlearn.rst

 instructions and calls one of the :code:`Client` methods to run your code (i.e., to train the neural network we defined earlier).

-Flower provides a convenience class called :code:`NumPyClient` which makes it easier to implement the :code:`Client` interface when your workload uses MXNet.
+Flower provides a convenience class called :code:`MnistClient` which makes it easier to implement the :code:`Client` interface when your workload uses scikit.
-Implementing :code:`NumPyClient` usually means defining the following methods (:code:`set_parameters` is optional though):
+Implementing :code:`MnistClient` usually means defining the following methods (:code:`set_parameters` is optional though):

 #. :code:`get_parameters`
     * return the model weight as a list of NumPy ndarrays
 #. :code:`set_parameters` (optional)
     * update the local model weights with the parameters received from the server
+    * is directly imported with :code:`utils.set_model_params()`
 #. :code:`fit`
     * set the local model weights
     * train the local model